stackbit-projects/fabulous-aluminum-ef152/content/pages/index.md

     background_image_opacity: 8
   - type: features_section
     subtitle: >-
-      At Ease is a web-based and mobile app that supports survivors and victims of domestic violence , connecting them to the n
+      At Ease is a web-based and mobile app that aids supports survivors and victims of domestic violence , connecting them to the n
     features:
       - title: Educate Yourself !
         subtitle: >-